-Commencing in September 2016 as part of the Scheme the solicitor route will allow students to sign up straight from school to a six year programme, the completion of which will lead them to qualification as a solicitor.
-This will be an alternative to the traditional routes of having to embark on a university degree, the legal practice course (LPC) or a training contract.
-The scheme will widen participation and improve the diversity of the workforce, as well as be appealing to those looking for an alternative to the traditional graduate route to qualification.
+The City, University of London Solicitor Apprenticeship programme successfully launched in September 2016.
+This academic programme is a new route for aspiring solicitors that allows students to sign up straight from school to a six year programme of combined study and paid work.
+Upon completion of the course, and in passing the requisite exams, the student will qualify as a solicitor.
+This route is seen as an alternative to the traditional pathway of taking a full-time university degree, followed by the legal practice course (LPC) or a training contract.
+The scheme is designed to widen participation and improve the diversity of the workforce, as well as being appealing to those looking for an alternative to full-time study.

 The apprenticeship offers on and off the job learning, where some knowledge and skills will be taught away from the workplace.
-In order to demonstrate their ability apprentices will be rigorously assessed in order to meet stringent requirements.
+In order to demonstrate their ability apprentices are rigorously assessed in order to meet stringent requirements.
 The City Law School have entered into a unique partnership with CILEx Law School in order to deliver a blended online and face-to-face learning experience.
 As part of the face-to-face learning the apprentice will be given a pathway through the part-time LLB in Legal Practice.
-The apprentice will spend four days of the week at your organisation benefiting from the skills and ethos that can only be learnt through practical day to day experience.
+The apprentice will spend four days of the week at their workplace benefiting from that organisation’s peer support and on the job experience; profiting from skills and an ethos that can only be learnt through practical day-to-day experience.

-Firms will be responsible for the apprentice in a number of ways including supervising the apprentice, working with The City Law School and CILEx and paying the apprentices salary.
+Firms will be responsible for the apprentice in a number of ways including supervision, working with The City Law School and CILEx and paying the apprentices salary.

 Interview with ITV's Barry Mathews